Click on the options below to access clear and concise factsheets on business and personal issues.

 The other main conditions relating to the company can be summarised as follows:

 Which trades qualify?

 The primary requirement is that the company must carry on a genuine new trading venture.
 There may be a problem if the same activities had been carried on as part of another trade.
-Basically any trading activity will qualify unless it is an excluded activity within the definitions used for EIS.
+Basically, any trading activity will qualify unless it is an excluded activity within the definitions used for the EIS.
 This means that activities such as property development, retail distribution, hotels, nursing homes and farming will not qualify.
 The trade must be carried out on a commercial basis.